c3lang/c3c/README.md

 - Improved integration with C.
 - Generic macros.
 - Update of error system
+- Imports aren't quite stable
+- Strings, vararrays aren't finalized
+- Stdlib not started
+- More tests and support for multi file tests.

 #### What's working?

-- Lexing and parsing works (except for the exceptions noted above).
+- Lexing and parsing works with some minor exceptions
-- Simple "hello world"
-- Most simpler C code.
+- Normal code works
+- You can use any C function by declaring it as a normal C3 function with external

 (For more details see missing.txt)